javaxcel/javaxcel-core/README.md

 | ------------ | ------------ | ----- | ----- | ------ | ------ |
 | 10000        | Choco cereal |       | 0.0   | 20.5   | 580.5  |

-If you want to exclude several fields, annotate [ExcelIgnore](https://github.com/javaxcel/javaxcel-core/blob/dev/src/main/java/com/github/javaxcel/annotation/ExcelIgnore.java) to them.
+If you want to exclude several fields, annotate `@ExcelIgnore` to them.

 <br>